-Hardy was prolific not only as a Novelist and as a Poet but also as a writer of Short-Stories.
-He began publishing Short Stories in periodicals in 1874 and continued to do for over thirty years – in total over 50 Short Stories ranging from the brief narratives of his ‘A Few Crusted Characters’ group – stories told by the occupants of a carrier’s van as they were driven from Casterbridge to Weatherbury to the long novella ‘The Romantic Adventures of a Milkmaid’.
+Hardy was prolific not only as a Novelist and as a Poet but also as a writer of Short Stories.
+He began publishing Short Stories in periodicals in 1874 and continued to do so for over thirty years – in total over fifty Short Stories, ranging from the brief narratives of his ‘A Few Crusted Characters’ group – stories told by the occupants of a carrier’s van as they were driven from Casterbridge to Weatherbury, to the long novella ‘The Romantic Adventures of a Milkmaid’.

-He published the main body of his Short Stories in three volumes Wessex Tales (1888), A Group of Noble Dames (1891) and Life’s Little Ironies (1894), collecting the remaining stories under the title A Changed Man in 1913.
-Unlike anything else Hardy wrote, A Group of Noble Dames is a story cycle in which the speakers forced indoors by inclement weather tell tales of the eighteenth–century Dorset aristocracy.
+He published the main body of his Short Stories in three volumes Wessex Tales (1888), A Group of Noble Dames (1891) and Life’s Little Ironies (1894), collecting the remaining stories under the title A Changed Man and Other Tales in 1913.
+Unlike anything else Hardy wrote A Group of Noble Dames is a story cycle in which the speakers, forced indoors by inclement weather, tell tales of the eighteenth–century Dorset aristocracy.

 Hardy wrote in 1893: